v-sec0/ccna-mdnotes/L2/Spanning Tree Protocol.md

 - On each segment there is **at least one** designated port that brings traffic from the root bridge.
 - A switch will have one root port to the root bridge, but have a designated port(s) if it connects to other segments to forward traffic to them from the root bridge.

-A **non-designated port** are ports that are put into blocking or discard mode.
+A **non-designated port** are ports that are put into blocking or discard mode after the root port and designated port(s) are decided.